 However, despite being quite common, it is common for us to have certain doubts about how a mortgage works.
 How are the monthly payment installments calculated?
 Is it possible to improve mortgage conditions after a while?
 Can we cancel the mortgage whenever we want or must we meet some requirements to do so?

 From Sky Marketing we answer the different questions so that you understand how a mortgage works before applying for it.

 According to the Bank of Spain, a mortgage is a “loan whose payment is guaranteed by the value of a property”.
 This banking product allows the client to receive an amount of money (called capital) from an entity (a lender, generally a bank) in exchange for their commitment to return it, along with previously defined interest, through monthly payments (installments) and for a specified period of time (repayment period).

-The property on which the mortgage weighs remain in the hands of the owner as long as the payment obligations agreed in the mortgage contract are fulfilled.
-If these are defaulted, the lender, as the creditor, keeps the property to sell it and collect the borrowed money.
+The property on which the mortgage weighs remains in the hands of the owner as long as the payment obligations agreed in the mortgage contract are fulfilled.
+If these default, the lender, as the creditor, keeps the property to sell it and collect the borrowed money.

 How is the mortgage different from other loans?

 Personal loans and mortgage loans (or mortgages) are similar although with an important difference: as the latter are guaranteed by a flat, house or any property, the bank considers that it runs less risk in the event of default than with a personal loan.
 In addition, mortgages generally have a lower interest rate, so they are usually more affordable than personal loans.